The Church of Jesus – Offices, Duties and Organization

 The elders are placed in the church and not over it (Acts 20:28).
 The Greek preposition “en” translated here as “in” also means “inside” and “within” and describes a state in which something operates from the inside.
 The same word has been translated as “among” in the following two verses:

 1 So I exhort the elders among you…: 2 shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; 3 not domineering over those in your charge, but being examples to the flock.
-(1Pet 5:1‑3 ESV; light blue are notes how elders should be or how they should behave)
+(1Pet 5:1‑3 ESV; light brown are notes how elders should be or how they should behave)

 We have already explained above what it means to shepherd the flock.
 In this Bible passage, it is also mentioned that the elders exercise oversight, Greek “episkopéō.”
 This Greek word is the verb to the noun “overseer” (Greek “epískopos”), which has the same meaning as “elder” as we have already explained above.
 Thus, it generally refers to the function of the elders.